White Nights (short story): Synopsis

-Nastenka despairs because she knows that her lover is in Petersburg but hasn't contacted her.
-The narrator continues to comfort her, for which she is extremely grateful, leading him to break his resolve and confess his love for her.
+Nastenka despairs because she knows that her lover is in Petersburg but has not contacted her.
+The narrator continues to comfort her and eventually confess his love for her.
 Nastenka is disoriented at first, and the narrator, realizing that they can no longer continue to be friends in the same manner, insists on never seeing her again.
 She urges him to stay, and suggests that their relationship might become romantic some day, but that she wants his friendship in her life.
 The narrator becomes hopeful at this prospect.
-As they are walking, they pass by a young man who stops and calls after them.
-He turns out to be Nastenka's lover, and she jumps into his arms.
+While walking, they pass by Nastenka's lover who stops and calls after them.
+She jumps into his arms.
 She returns briefly to kiss the narrator but journeys into the night, leaving him alone and broken-hearted.